Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/Reports/GenAI.md

 ***

-## Section 2: Getting Started with Simple, Private LLM on Your Own Machine
+## Section 2: Getting Started with Simple, Private LLM on local Machine

+Here, we have two favorites among the multitude of options in a dynamic and fast-evolving space.
+First, we cover **OpenWebUI** that allows a secure setup on an "airgapped"/offline local machine like our own laptop with a fully downloaded, minimum viable LLM and Catalyst training data.
+Second, we look at the Meta provided "open source" **Llama** family - this is a wildly popular if not entirely uncontroversial choice that comes closest to proprietary heavy-weights like ChatGPT, Gemini or Claude.

 ## Step 1: Download and Install Docker